MCD: A Model-Agnostic Counterfactual Search Method For Multi-modal Design Modifications: Modifying Parametric CAD Designs to Match Text Prompts or Images

-In this way, counterfactuals with better proximity, sparsity, and manifold proximity were prioritized toward the top of the grid, while counterfactuals were given more leeway to deviate from the query design and data manifold toward the bottom.
+In this way, counterfactuals with better proximity, sparsity, and manifold proximity are prioritized toward the top of the grid, while counterfactuals are given more leeway to deviate from the query design and data manifold toward the bottom.
 Diversity weight, $w_d$, was irrelevant, as only one design was sampled for each combination of objective weights.

-Similarly, auxiliary objective weights in the $j^{th}$ column were set through the DTAI objective weighting parameter, $\alpha$, in terms of the number of columns, $n$ (in our case 6), as:
+Similarly, auxiliary objective weights in the $j^{th}$ column were set in terms of the number of columns, $5$, as:

-These objectives allowed similarity to the first text prompt to take precedence on the left edge of the grid and similarity to the second text prompt to take precedence on the right.
+These objectives allowed similarity to the first text prompt to take precedence on the left edge of the grid and similarity to the image prompt to take precedence on the right.